nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 Try out the MEGAN comparison mode by opening a few files.

-Q16.
+Q15.
 Which sample (of the ones you picked) has the most *Escherichia* ?

-If you get this far before the recap, try assembling one of the files with Velvet or one of the other assemblers you use last week.
+If you get this far before the recap (or in your spare time), try assembling one of the files with Velvet or one of the other assemblers you use last week.

 ##Advanced